-Sonshi has been in a decade-long fight against hazardous iron ore mining from all sides of the village which pollutes the air and contaminates its drinking water.
+Sonshi has been in a decade-long fight against hazardous iron ore mining from all sides of the village, polluting its air and contaminating its drinking water.

-The protest took a fresh turn on April 11 when 250 trucks filled with mine extracts on its way to the port, were blocked by a human chain formed by the villagers.
+The protest took a fresh turn on April 11 when 250 trucks filled with mine extracts on its way to the port were blocked by a human chain formed by villagers.
 The police put 45 of them behind bars for unlawful assembly and criminal intimidation.